 If you develop any kind of fever or infection, you will need to consult your doctor first.

-If the patient develops diarrhea and vomiting, then rather than trying this or any remedy, you will need to take the patient to hospital for admission.
+If the patient develops diarrhoea and vomiting, then rather than trying this or any remedy, you will need to take the patient to the hospital for admission.

 If you are prone to / have Asthma, make sure to take your Asthma medicines regularly.